 Program staff means the person or persons who have been hired or have volunteered to work for the city and have been assigned responsibility for managing, administering, or implementing some or all portions of the city youth programs.
-This definition also includes Community Center Supervisor, program leader.
+This definition also includes recreation supervisor, program leader.